 We should all be familiar with Jesus’ exhortation in Matthew chapter 6 to seek the kingdom of God rather than chase after the things we think we need.
 He doesn’t say we should forget about the things we think we need—food, clothes, the important stuff—but that those things will be added to us if we will seek first the kingdom of God.
 The idea seems to be that seeking after food and clothing (and fill in the blank) is something akin to getting so blinded by individual trees that we become unable to see the forest.
 Or worse: Jesus seems to be cautioning us against a form of idolatry, against letting our material needs (and wants) take the place of God as the focus of our worship and devotion.

-Recently our Mr. Hughes gave a speech at the Trinitas National Honor Society Induction Ceremony.
-He didn’t use this text from Matthew 6, but he spoke along the same lines about money that Jesus spoke about food and clothing and I just wrote about grades.
-His premise was that being “smart” is often equated with the idea that you will make lots of money someday.
-He gets around to saying that what smart people actually do is the thing they set their minds to—which could certainly be making lots of money.
+Trinitas students are well-accustomed to hearing from their teachers that worldly markers of success such as grades on money do not comport with biblical definitions of success.
+The world says that being “smart” is often equated with the idea that you will make lots of money someday.
+The truth is that what smart people actually do is the thing they set their minds to—which could certainly be making lots of money.
 Just like people with great athletic ability and people who are born beautiful, smart people have been given their gifts by God for a reason.
 The only way to really meet God-given potential is not to set your mind to making a wad of cash, but to “seek first the kingdom of God” and everything meant for you will be added to you—everything God intended for you to do and to have will be yours for the good of His Kingdom.
-But don’t take my word for it.
-Mr. Hughes says it far better than I, and you can hear his speech in its entirety here.